 Substantial graduate work, successfully completed, is also taken into consideration, especially if the applicant's undergraduate GPA is below 3.0.

-How helpful is this program if you have no experience?
-(What can you expect?)
+How helpful is this program if I have no experience?
+What can I expect?

 This program is very helpful to students with no experience because they are in classes with individuals that have a wide range of experience.
 Students also have the opportunity to pursue an internship and gain experience.